Gui de Cavalhon: Tensos

 His earliest tenso was with an otherwise unknown "Falco", which can be dated to 1200–07 on the basis of a charge of Falco's that Gui lived off the gifts of his patron, Count Alfonso: Senh'En Guy, del comte, / don enquer vos sove, / N'Anfos vostre senhor, / don ac man palafre / ses fre vostra seror ("Lord Sir Guy, you receive gifts from the count, Sir Alfonso your lord, your sister gifts of palfreys without end").
 The last part of this line is probably an obscene joke, alleging, with or without basis, that Gui's sister had a sexual relationship with Alfonso.

 In 1215, on their way to IV Lateran, Gui and his Raymond VI composed a short partimen about the invasion of Raymond's land and the possible recovery of lost ground.
 In 1220 while besieged in Castèlnòu d'Arri he addressed a poem to Bertran Folcon d'Avignon which survives in its entirety appended to his vida.
 Gui also creatively composed a "tenso" with his own mantle.

-Gui vies for the identity of the "Esperdut" (a senhal or pen name) who composed three poems: a canso, a partimen with Pons de Monlaur, and a sirventes.
+Gui vies for the identity of the "Esperdut" (a senhal) who composed three poems: a canso, a partimen with Pons de Monlaur, and a sirventes.
 Gui has also been posited as the co-author of a tenso with Garsenda of Forcalquier, the wife of Alfonso II.
 His vida repeats the rumour (probably unfounded) that he was the countess' lover.
 In her tenso, after she declares her love for him, Gui responds courteously but carefully: